 Alumnus Seeks to Feed the World

-Imagine an indoor agricultural system that uses 98 percent less water and 95 percent fewer pesticides, yet yields 250 times more plants per square foot twice as quickly as traditional farming.
+Imagine an indoor agricultural system that uses 98 percent less water, 95 percent fewer pesticides, and yet yields 250 times more plants per square foot twice as quickly as traditional farming.
 Imagine location, climate, and soil fertility are no longer pervasive inhibitors.
-Now envision that system is fully automated and producing 5 million pounds of food per year in a footprint smaller than a football field.
-What you’re seeing in your mind’s eye is OnePointOne, the brainchild of mechanical engineering alumnus Sam Bertram ’16, M.S. ’18, and his brother John.
+Now envision that system is fully automated and producing 5 million pounds of food per year in a footprint smaller than a football field footprint.
+What you’re seeing in your mind’s eye is OnePointOne, the brainchild of mechanical engineering alumnus Sam Bertram ’16, M.S.
+'18, and his brother John.

 Through Steep’s connections, Sam has pitched OnePointOne to Stanford’s Farmers Investment Club, a mini angel investment group of the University’s engineering faculty, past and present, and to a partner in Blackhorn Ventures, among others.
 “The first time I met with Blackhorn, I had TA duty in the RSL in the morning, then drove to Ames where the prototype is housed in the RSL’s space in the NASA Ames Research Center.
 When I got there, the $3,000 prototype wasn’t working; the pump had blown and all the plants were dead.
 These were the first serious guys I’d brought in, but I just had to laugh because the timing for a $70 pump to fail was so ridiculous.”